MapTrip-Navigation/MapTrip-Android-Intent-Examples/README.md

 The absolute path (URL encoded) must be passed to the file.
 ### Parameter type: ###
 Type of the route file.
 The following parameters are possible:
--	refroute    -  for a reference route
+-	refroute    -  for a Reference route
--	followme   -  for a followme route
+-	followme   -  for a FollowMe route
 -	maptrip   -   for a MapTrip tour file (XML)

-Please find example route files within the *example_data* folder of this project.
+Please find example route files within the *intent_example_data* folder of this project.
 ## Start of a multi-stopp navigation (up to 10 intermediate destinations) ##
 *maptrip://navigate?posx0=50.2374&posy0=7.123423&posx1=50.2374&posy1=7.123423..&posx9=50.2374&posy9=7.123423*